 Denver and I basically wade through this curry when I make it.
 I like to sit on the floor, push up my sleeves and dig in.
 He can’t sit on the floor so he sort of tries.
 It’s a simple meal – some fried chicken, steamed rice and mango curry.
 Ugh I need to stop salivating before I drool all over the screen!

-An authentic mangalorean style ripe mango curry which is a must try if you love combining sweet savoury flavours!
+An authentic Mangalorean style ripe mango curry which is a must try if you love combining sweet savoury flavors!
 This is a unique recipe from Southern India for every mango lover.